parthyakadam/parthyakadam/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/parthyakadam](https://github.com/parthyakadam)

-- 💬 Ask me about **Java, HTML, CSS, JavaScript, SQL-MySQL, Bootstrap C Programming**
+- 💬 Ask me about **Java, HTML, CSS, JavaScript, SQL-MySQL, Bootstrap, C Programming**

 - 📫 How to reach me **parthvkadam531@gmail.com**